Electric vs Petrol Cars in India: Cost Compared

 The Apartment Problem

 If you live in a housing society, installing a home charger requires society approval.
 My experience?
-It took six weeks of arguing in WhatsApp groups, a formal application to the RWA, and a promise to install a separate meter so my charging cost is not shared with common area electricity.
-Some societies are supportive; others are hostile.
-The government has mandated that societies cannot unreasonably deny EV charging installation, but "unreasonably" is doing a lot of heavy lifting in that sentence.
+Six weeks of arguing in WhatsApp groups.
+A formal application to the RWA.
+A promise to install a separate meter so my charging cost isn't shared with common area electricity.
+Some societies are supportive.
+Others are hostile.
+Government has mandated that societies can't unreasonably deny EV charging installation, but "unreasonably" is doing a lot of heavy lifting in that sentence.

-For people who genuinely cannot install home charging — maybe you rent, maybe your society is difficult, maybe you park on the street — the math changes.
+For people who genuinely can't install home charging — maybe you rent, maybe your society won't budge, maybe you park on the street — the math changes.
 Factor in Rs 35,000-40,000 annually for public charging instead of Rs 20,000.
+Still saves money versus petrol, but the payback period stretches out.

 Maintenance Comparison Over 5 Years